 Phil Ebiner(one of the top instructors on Udemy), who previously priced many of his online courses for $300, said that he rarely gets organic sales at that price.
 So he decided to test out the new pricing by dropping his courses to $25, and he started seeing more organic sales from them.

 “By decreasing the course prices to under $50 and limiting it to just 7 options between $20 and $50, instructors will have a better idea about how much to charge, just based off of the limited options.
 Students should feel more comfortable to buy courses whenever, and not just during sales.
 I’m excited about the next price changes and feel like it was the best option for the long run of Udemy’s success (and the success of instructors).”

 Why some instructors don’t like the new pricing

-Now, it makes sense that a $50 cap won’t negatively affect course sales for those who never make full-price sales anyway.
-However, there’s a section of instructors who actually make full price sales of their courses (at $300), and it’s these instructors that aren’t happy about the changes.
+Now, it makes sense that reduced course price limit won’t negatively affect course sales for those who never make full-price sales anyway.
+However, there’s a section of instructors who actually make full price sales of their courses (at $300), and it’s these instructors that weren’t very happy about the changes.